LostArtefacts/TRX/docs/trx/MIGRATING.md

    - the string key `objects/waterfall/name` is now `objects/waterfall_mist/name`

+2. **Drop the golden outfits**
+   Lara turns to gold in whichever outfit she has on, so the golden outfits are gone from `outfits.json5`, and with them:
+   - the gold gun map,
+   - the braid `gold_offset`,
+   - the `BRAID_MODE_TR1_GOLD` mode,
+   - the two gold braid extra meshes and their equivalent Lua `trx.lara.ExtraMesh` enum members,
+   - the `is_reflective` property.

+   Remove them from your own file, and from any game flow or `lara_outfit` setting that names one; `extra_outfits` no longer takes `LS_EXTRA_MIDAS_KILL` either.
+An outfit says what gold it turns with `gold_color`, and the mesh objects the golden ones used are free for outfits of your own.

 ### Version 1.9 to 1.10

 The Lua API was rewritten, and most of what it breaks is a rename.
 Run your